Farmville business is focus of 'GMA' segment

-A Farmville business is being featured on a national morning television show on Wednesday, the chamber of commerce announced.
+A Farmville business was featured on a national morning television show on Wednesday.

-"Good Morning America" correspondent Kaylee Hartung is spotlighting the North Carolina Furniture School as part of a series on small businesses and the challenges they faced during the COVID-19 pandemic.
+“Good Morning America” correspondent Kaylee Hartung spotlighted the North Carolina Furniture School as part of a series on small businesses and the challenges they faced during the COVID-19 pandemic.

 “We had to pivot during the pandemic,” said Stuart Kent, the founder and director of the NC Furniture School.
 “In 2019 our classes were full.
 We were at capacity as late as March 2020 when everything shut down.”